 The action of Iron Widow follows two main battles.
 The first is the battle between humanity and a seemingly alien species known as the Hundun.
 Huaxia is a Han Chinese-coded science fiction civilization that, according to legend, lost most of its past and history.
 However, Huaxia and potentially other civilizations gained the ability to resist the Hundun with the invention around Chrysalises several centuries prior to the action in the book.
 Chrysalises are created from defeated remains of Hundun and are powered by the qi of their operators, a male-female pair of pilots.
 Unless a pair are a Balanced Match there is a serious chance that one of the two pilots may loose themselves in intense battle, their personality and life force being subsumed by the other.

-The second battle is that between Zetian and Huaxia's societal expectations for her.
-As a Neo-Confucian influenced, Han Chinese coded-society, it has many of the patriarchal practices that existed in Chinese historically.
-Most of the characters we encounter are male and many of the female characters are subservient to a man or are expected to be so in some capacity.
+The second battle is that between Zetian and Huaxia’s societal expectations for her.
+As a Neo-Confucian influenced, Han Chinese coded-society, it has many of the patriarchal practices that existed in China historically.
+Most of the characters we encounter are male and many of the female characters are expected to be subservient in some capacity.
 As the synopsis mentions, most of the pilots dying due to being subsumed by their partners are female pilots, meaning that there is a market for young women with strong qi being bought by army from families and strong propaganda encouraging their participation in the Human Liberation Army.
 Because of all this and the suppression that Zetian has experienced in her life already, she burns with a strong fire to break the system that kills and abuses so many women just like her.

 Both elements of this action will be quite familiar to many fans of certian types of anime, manga/manwha/manhua, and webtoons.
 While I will not point to any in particular, the biological mecha driven by the pilot’s life force, Zetian’s unexpected rise, and her desire to institute social change at almost any cost to improve the lot the suppressed in society hearkened back to many I have personally experienced over the years.
 However, I feel that Xiran Jay Zhao’s has delivered an excellent interpretation of these themes.
 They mention in the Acknowledgements that there was a originally a much more graphic “straight-up R18-rated” version early on in the production process of this novel.
 I kind of wish I had gotten to see that beta version as well.

-It is this second battle that demands the bulk of our attention and it does so with a raw, aggressive style.
-This is exemplified by a rather graphic scenes where Zetian reflects on her foot-binding, the clashes between Zetian's feminist ideas and her family, the sexual and social tension that exists between three main leads and misunderstandings from their drastically different backgrounds, and the way Zetian gets vengeance for her sister.
-Zetian capitalizes on her failure to meet some of society's social expectations to give her further power while keeping other ways she breaks the norms like her unconventional relationships and powerful ambitions as secret as possible.
+It is this second battle that demands the bulk of our attention.
+It does so with a very raw, aggressive style.
+This is exemplified by a rather graphic scenes where Zetian reflects on her foot-binding, the clashes between Zetian’s feminist ideas and her family, and the way Zetian gets vengeance for her sister.
+The sexual and social tension that exists between three main leads and misunderstandings from their drastically different backgrounds also builds on how all three of them fail the social rules in one way or another.
+Zetian capitalizes on her failure to meet some of society’s social expectations to give her further power while keeping other ways she breaks the norms like her unconventional relationships and powerful ambitions as secret as possible.

-One powerful realization after another throw Zetian's plans into chaos as an even greater target for her righteous ire rises before her throughout the course of the book, She and her growing band of conspirators manage to find ways to just stay above water even in the face of betrayal and some of the most powerful beings in Huaxia.
-By the end of the book, we are ready to witness some triumph going into the sequel, but the toll for the characters has been so high and the cost for success and the risks promise to be higher still going forward.
-Zetian's vision for tearing down the patriarchy that killed her sister and so many others may be worth it for Huaxia as a whole.
-Still, one must ask, can Zetian herself see it through to the end or will the butcher's bill break her beyond repair before she completes her work?
+One powerful realization after another throw Zetian’s plans into chaos as an even greater target for her righteous ire rises before her throughout the course of the book, She and her growing band of conspirators manage to find ways to just stay above water even in the face of betrayal and some of the most powerful beings in Huaxia.
+By the end of the book, we are ready to witness some triumph going into the sequel, but the toll for the characters has been so high.
+The cost for success has been steep and promises to be higher still going forward.
+Zetian’s vision for tearing down the patriarchy that killed her sister and so many others may be worth it for Huaxia as a whole.
+Still, one must ask, can Zetian herself see it through to the end or will the butcher’s bill break her beyond repair before she completes her work?

 If good novels could sing, Iron Widow the song below; painful, plotting revenge, and somewhat chaotic, but moving toward toward something momentous even if Zetian might not get to see the end.
 Julie C Dao’s assessment that this novel “is brutal, bloodthirsty, and full of rage” is on-target.
 Finally, Ashley Mackenzie really hit the cover art out of the park, capturing exactly what I imagine one of the propaganda photographers would have taken of Zetian.
 I would totally give a 10/10 and I eagerly await breaking down the sequel that is currently expected in 2022 like an angry hundun.